demarcod1/librarianz-scripts/README.md

 Configure which sections go to which output folders in `options\parts.json`.
 The format of this file is a series of key-value pairs in the format `OUTPUT_NAME: [INSTRUMENT NAMES]`.
 For instance, the pair `"CPG": ["Clarz", "Picz"]` would send all pieces with `"Clarz"` or `"Picz"` in the name to the folder `"CPG"` (inside the main `Separated Section Parts` output folder).
 In other words, if you want all songs labelled `SONGNAME - Clarz` and `SONGNAME - Picz` to go to the `CPG` folder, the above example would accomplish this.

 </details>

+# Understanding `folder_creator_options.json`
+This configuration file for the folder creator is relatively complex.
+The fields and their meanings are detailed here

+* `"dollie-songs"` - An array of song names that have Dollie dances.
+These songs will appear in boldface in the Table of Contents
+* `"download-parts"`- An array of part names that should be downloaded from the Digital Library
+* `"enforce-order"` - An array of orders that must be followed, where each order is an array of song names that must appear one-after-the-other
+   * For example, if the song `Foreplay` must be followed by `Knights of Cydonia`, then you will need to add the following rule: `"enforce-order": [ [ "Foreplay", "Knights of Cydonia" ] ]
+* `"enumerate-pages"` - `true` if you wish to add letters/numbers to the chartz, `false` otherwise.
+For troubleshooting, setting this to `false` make the generation take significantly less time, but remember to set this back to `true` before generating the production folder
+* `"fingering-chart"`
+   * `"include"` - `true` if you wish to include the fingering chart in the folder, `false` otherwise
+   * `"titles"` - An array of names of files that contain the fingering chart data
+* `"folder-dir"` - The path to the directory where the folder files will be downloaded to/read from
+* `"folder-name"` - The name of the folder - is part of the filename
+* `"folder-parts"` - An array of part names for which a folder will be generated
+* `"lettered-chartz"` - An array of chart names that should be enumerated with a letter, not a number (such as `All Right Now`)
+* `"page-size"` - The dimensions of the page.
+You probably don't want to change this unless you're changing the page dimensions of all our music
+* `"page-num-font"`
+   * `"name"` - The name of the font you wish to use for the page numbers.
+By default, only a small selection of fonts are supported
+   * `"size"` - The size of the font you wish to use for the page numbers
+* `"teazers"`
+   * `"include"` - `true` if you wish to include the teazers in the folder, `false` otherwise
+   * `"titles"` - An array of chart names that are teazers
+* `"toc"`
+   * `"entry"`
+      * `"font-normal"` - The font to use in the table of contents for a normal entry (not a dollie song)
+      * `"font-dollie"` - The font to use in the table of contents for a dollie song
+      * `"size"` - The size of the font - can be adjusted to ensure toc remains on one page
+   * `"generate-on-validation"` - `true` if you wish to generate table of contents pages when running the validation script, `false` otherwise.
+This is useful for ensuring the formatting is how you desire before generating the entire folder
+   * `"title"`
+      * `"label"` - The title of the table of contents page
+      * `"font"` - The font to use for the title
+      * `"size"` - The font size to use for the title
+   * `"footer"`
+      * `"label"` - The text at the bottom of the table of contents page
+      * `"font"` - The font to use for the footer
+      * `"size"` - The font size to use for the footer
+   * `"num-cols"` - The number of columns in the table of contents
+* `"verbose"` - `true` if you wish for a more detailed output, `false` otherwise